saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Get up and running quickly with your first Selenium WebDriver automated test on the Sauce Labs cloud.

+* Don't have Selenium tests, but want to try?
+The Selenium Quickstart Java Project includes a sample project structure, working configuration specifications, and sample Java tests so you can get up and running in less than 10 minutes using the instructions on this page!
+* Already have Selenium tests to run?
+Take advantage of the Sauce Labs cloud to test on thousands of desktop and mobile browser/OS combinations and maximize your digital confidence.

-The examples below run Selenium tests on the [Sauce Labs demo site](https://www.saucedemo.com) with the Chrome browser and Java programming language.
-To view examples using other browsers and programming languages, see our [Selenium on Sauce Labs](/web-apps/automated-testing/selenium) and [Selenium 4](/web-apps/automated-testing/selenium/selenium4/) documentation.
+The examples below run Selenium web tests on a Chrome browser, using Java.
+To view examples that use other browsers and programming languages, see our [Selenium on Sauce Labs](/web-apps/automated-testing/selenium) and [Selenium 4 Documentation](/web-apps/automated-testing/selenium/selenium4/).

 ## What You'll Need